S. P. Jananathan

-S. P. Jananathan (7 May 1959 – 14 March 2021) was an Indian film director and screenwriter who worked in Tamil cinema.
+S. P. Jananathan (7 May 1959 – 14 March 2021) was an Indian film director, who worked in Tamil cinema.

 Early life

 Jananathan worked as an assistant to directors like B. Lenin, Bharathan, Vincent Selva and Keyaar.
 He was a treasurer of the Tamil Film Directors’ Union.
 He produced Purampokku in collaboration with UTV Motion Pictures.
-Apart from directing, he also served as a visual effects director for films like Dharma and Kumbakonam Gopalu, both of which were directed by Keyaar.
+Apart from directing, he also served as a visual effects director for Dharma and an associate director for Kumbakonam Gopalu, both of which were directed by Keyaar.

 Career

 Jananathan's debut film as a director was the romantic drama Iyarkai (2003).
 Although it failed to deliver expectations in the box office, it went onto win the National Film Award for Best Feature Film in Tamil in 2004.

-2006 saw him directing the thriller film E. Unlike his debut, this film was a commercial failure.
-His third directorial film, Peranmai, was an action-adventure film loosely based on the 1972 Russian movie The Dawns Here Are Quiet.
+In 2006, he directed the medical thriller film E. His third directorial film, Peraanmai, was an action-adventure film loosely based on the 1972 Russian movie The Dawns Here Are Quiet.

-In 2015, Janardhan directed the political thriller Purampokku Engira Podhuvudamai, featuring Arya, Vijay Sethupathi, and Shaam.
+In 2015, Jananathan directed the political thriller Purampokku Engira Podhuvudamai, featuring Arya, Shaam, and Vijay Sethupathi.
 The film also saw the director making his debut as a producer.

 His final directorial film was the 2021 film Laabam, in which he collaborated with Vijay Sethupathi for a second time.